forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### 24.5.22 Trading Crimea?
 > Considering the option of a trade for Crimea: [Trading Crimea](#trading-crimea).
 >
->> Trading territory is not considered ideal here, but better than an unilateral referendum (even if correct) and better than military force.
+>> Trading territory is not considered ideal here, but better than an unilateral referendum and much better than military force.

 ### 23.5.22 Notes on Ceasefire and State of Negotiations
 Updated notes on ceasefire, namely that term that no side gains advantages likely are necessary for both to agree.
 Updates regularly consulted [resources](#resources) and [statements regarding negotiations](#refs-state-of-peace-talks-as-mid-to-late-may).
 Formulations across the page.